kingsdigitallab/zoonyper/README.md

     from zoonyper import Project
     ```

 3. **Initialize a `Project` object**: To start using the Project class, you'll need to create a Project object.
-You can do this by calling the constructor and passing in the path to the Zooniverse annotations file:
+You can do this by calling the constructor and passing in the path to the directory that contains all the files from your Zooniverse project lab\*:

     ```py
     project = Project("<path to the directory with all necessary files>")